 From a very early age I have collected things and arranged them.
 Now, more recently, I understand this as a need to give order to things, partly to make order out of chaos but also to show things to their full potential and to highlight subtle connections and differences.
 Hence, much of the work has a sense of formality and a strong structure even when it is playful.

-This constant search for “stuff” which appeals (often for the most obscure reasons), is as much a part of the work process as are the thoughts instigated by the things I collect and then the physical construction of a work of art at the end.
 I hope to highlight things which are often inherently humble, maybe discarded, rusted, distorted or faded but have had a past life and use somewhere else and juxtapose those things against something else which may be more precious, ornate or rich in detail, giving each equal value within a piece.it is the contrast between such items which interests me.

 I love the element of mystery surrounding old objects – the questions as to their meaning, their origin and age – in other words, their “secret lives”.